-Q: Our family wants to replace our artificial Christmas tree with a real one this year, and the kids want to go tree shopping now.
-I worry that the tree will dry out before Christmas if we buy too early.
+Q: Our family wants to replace our artificial Christmas tree with a real one this year, and the kids want to go tree shopping already.
+I worry that the tree will dry out before Christmas if we buy it too early.
 How long does a Christmas tree last?

 A: A real evergreen will no doubt make a festive and fragrant addition to your home, but most trees last weeks, not months.
 The moist stem and branches will dry and needles will transition from vibrant dark green to brown, then begin to fall.
 Fortunately, if you take a fastidious approach to tree selection, preparation, and care, you can keep it looking lovely longer—perhaps even into the new year.

 A freshly cut Christmas tree can last about 4 weeks if you take care of it.